apache/cordova-docs/docs/en/edge/cordova/events/events.menubutton.md

 Details
 -------

-If you need to override the default menu button behaviour you can register an event listener for the 'menubutton' event.
+Applying an event handler overrides the default menu button behavior.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.